Student Experience FAQs

 - IT Help Desk support and services

-Baccalaureate degree candidates may, with prior approval of the Graduate and Continuing Studies program, enroll in day division courses.
-Enrollment is on a space-available basis and requires approval by the College Academic Affairs office.
+Baccalaureate degree candidates may, with prior approval of the Graduate and Continuing Studies Office, enroll in day division courses.
+Enrollment is on a space-available basis and requires approval by the University Academic Affairs office.
 Graduate and Continuing Studies students will pay the evening tuition rate for approved courses.
-(Note: Post -Baccalaureate Nursing students who take a Nursing course in the day program pay the day rate for that course) Please talk with your advisor before enrolling in a day course.
+(Note: Post-Baccalaureate nursing students who take a nursing course in the day program pay the day rate for that course) Please talk with your advisor before enrolling in a day course.

 In general, post-baccalaureate students are eligible to enroll in up to two units of day division undergraduate courses, on a space-available basis, at the evening tuition rate.
-(Day program Nursing courses are day rate) Post-baccalaureate students who have been accepted into the teacher certification program are eligible to enroll in up to four units of day division courses at the evening tuition rate.
-Students seeking an additional baccalaureate degree will be permitted to take course during the day, at the Graduate & Continuing Studies rate.
-(Confirm with Scott)
+(Day program nursing courses are day rate) Post-baccalaureate students who have been accepted into the teacher certification program are eligible to enroll in up to four units of day division courses at the evening tuition rate.
+Students seeking an additional baccalaureate degree will be permitted to take courses during the day, at the Graduate and Continuing Studies rate.

 Can I change my schedule after I have registered?

-We permit students to drop and add courses with certain restrictions.
-For full term courses, you may drop a course during the first week of classes without any notation on your transcript.
+We permit students to drop and add courses on AMOS with certain restrictions.
+Instructions can be found here.
+For full-term courses, you may drop a course during the first week of classes without any notation on your transcript.
 If you withdraw from a course after the drop-add period, the course will appear on your transcript with a W (withdrawn) in the grade column.
 A withdrawal after the drop-add period will result in a grade of F.

 For courses that run for less than a full term (such as accelerated or half-unit courses), the drop-add period will end after the first class session of the course.
 The last day to withdraw with a W will be the end of the fifth week of the course.